d4n392/EDR-Attack-and-Defense-Lab/README.md

 - Advanced understanding of EDR concepts and practical application.
 - Proficiency in analyzing and interpreting network telemetry.
-- Ability to generate, deploy, transfer, and execute a command-and-control (C2) payload on the Windows endpoint using Sliver.
+- Ability to generate, deploy, transfer, and execute a Command & Control payload on the Windows endpoint using Sliver.
 - Enhanced knowledge of Windows commands to gather information and assess system privileges.
 - Familiarization with normal vs. anomalous activity to enhance threat detection capabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.